-Tri-C recognizes the educational, recreational and social values of a well-integrated program of student activities.
+Tri-C recognizes the educational, recreational, and social values of a well-integrated program of student activities.

 Student Life, Athletics, and Recreation provides diverse programs and services to enhance the overall social, cultural, and educational growth of students by promoting learning and development outside of the classroom.
 The programs are designed to promote maximum interaction among students and between students, faculty, and staff.
 Tri-C programs are developed to offer a diverse co-curricular experience and in response to student requests and needs.
 Activities offered may vary each semester depending upon scheduling, availability, and student feedback.
+For detailed information on Student Life, Athletics, and Recreation offerings visit our webpage.

 Activities, Clubs, and Organizations